devuri/raydium/README.md

 ## Use Template

-You can also use Raydiumx, a template repository with additional features and setup, including deploy actions.
-Access it here: [Raydiumx on GitHub](https://github.com/devuri/radiumx).
+You can also use RaydiumX, a template repository with additional features and setup, including deploy actions.
+Access it here: [RaydiumX](https://github.com/devuri/radiumx).
-The Raydiumx template is optional and may include opinionated setup.
+The RaydiumX template is optional and may include opinionated setup.
 For a more minimal version, use Raydium.

 > There is also a basic minimal version [RaydiumXE](https://github.com/devuri/raydiumxe) template repository.